 In 2004, when it looked like John Kerry might win the presidential election, the Democrats scrambled to change the rules so that an appointee of the (Republican) governor, Mitt Romney, wouldn't serve out the term.
 Six years later, under a Democratic governor, Ted Kennedy died too quickly for them to change the rules back, but it didn't really matter since the Democrats couldn't possibly lose a Massachusetts Senate election, right?
 Right?Right?
 Fortunately for them the Republicans couldn't hold onto that seat and lost it two years later.

 Infamous serial killer Jeffrey Dahmer was responsible for the deaths of 17 young men, most of who were black.
 Two years into his prison term, he was brutally murdered by being impaled through the ass with a broomstick and having his head bashed in with an iron bar.
 His killer?
 An African-American man.

-Similarly, rumor has it that is was a woman executioner who flipped the switch on serial killer Ted Bundy, who killed 36 women.
+Similarly, rumor has it that is was a female executioner who flipped the switch on serial killer Ted Bundy, who killed 36 women.

 In 1917 the British were having a problem with a particular German-laid minefield off the coast of Ireland.
 It seemed that however diligent the RN minesweepers were in their duties, ships were still being lost in this field.
 The Director of Naval Intelligence, Admiral Sir William Reginald Hall, deduced that the Germans were eavesdropping on the minesweepers' radio traffic, and were simply sending a U-boat out to re-lay the minefield when they heard the sweepers broadcast the 'field cleared' message.
 The British response?
 To leave the minefield intact and broadcast a false 'field cleared' signal.
 UC-44 sailed out to re-lay the field... and was sunk by the mines.
 The only survivor was her Commander, who was furious that the RN minesweepers had done such an inefficient job of clearing the field.